check-spelling/rclone/MANUAL.md

 location_constraint>1
 ```

 9. Specify a canned ACL.
-IBM Cloud (Strorage) supports "public-read" and "private".
+IBM Cloud (Storage) supports "public-read" and "private".
 IBM Cloud(Infra) supports all the canned ACLs.
 On-Premise COS supports all the canned ACLs.
 ```
 Canned ACL used when creating buckets and/or storing objects in S3.
 For more info visit https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl